kawamurashingo/OpenAIGPT4/README.md

 my $gpt = OpenAIGPT4->new('<your_api_key>', 'http://open_ai_host_url');
 ```

 This constructor returns a new OpenAIGPT4 object.
-You must pass your OpenAI API key as the argument.
-The open ai host url is optional, and can be used for running against a [LocalAI API server](https://github.com/go-skynet/LocalAI).
+You must pass your OpenAI API key as the first argument.
+The second argument, the OpenAI host URL, is optional.
+If no host URL is provided, it defaults to 'https://api.openai.com'.
+If you are running against a [LocalAI API server](https://github.com/go-skynet/LocalAI), you will need to specify the host URL.

 Then, generate text by providing a prompt: